psu13/mutable-hakyll/posts/i-apologize-to-sonly.md

 <img src="../images/DSC03158-small.jpg" width=450></a>

-For me start to sell off most of my old Olympus and OMD stuff and forget about it forever.
+For me start to sell off most of my old Olympus/OMD stuff and forget about it forever.

 But, I _am_ an incurable camera dork.
 So I also went out and decoded enough of the rest of the Sony camera catalog to buy the one interchangeable lens mirrorless body to cover the